 - Articulates responsibilities for creating, reviewing, and approving products.

 Product-based planning includes four steps:

 In order the gain acceptance, a project must deliver its project product to the required quality standard.
-The PRINCE2 management product designed to provide baseline information about the project product, including its scope, requirements, quality expectations, and acceptance criteria, is the Project Product Description.
+The PRINCE2 management product designed to provide baseline information about the project product, including its scope, requirements, quality expectation, and acceptance criteria, is the project product description.

 Responsibility for specifying the project product lies with the senior user, although it is often the project manager who actually writes the project product description, through consultation with both the executive and the senior user.

 2. Create the product breakdown structure

 It is important to identify the individual outputs on the project, and to describe their relationship to the project product.

 A product breakdown structure is a tree diagram that analyses the project product into its major products, and then these products into their own major products, etc., until the appropriate level of detail is obtained.
 Within this structure, each product is the component of just one higher-level product.